Tip McGuire

-Thaddeus "Tip" McGuire is an American attorney and politician who represents northeastern Kenosha County and southeastern Racine County in the Wisconsin State Assembly.
+Thaddeus P. "Tip" McGuire (born July 1987) is an American attorney and Democratic politician from Kenosha County, Wisconsin.
+He is a member of the Wisconsin State Assembly, representing the 64th Assembly district since May 2019.
+He previously served as an assistant district attorney in Milwaukee County.

 Biography

-Tip McGuire was born in Somers, Wisconsin.
-He received his bachelor's degree from Marquette University in 2009, and then earned his J.D. degree from the University of Wisconsin Law School.
+Tip McGuire was born in Somers, Wisconsin, in July 1987.
+He was raised and educated in southeast Wisconsin, graduating from St. Catherine's High School in Racine, Wisconsin, in 2005.
+He went on to attend Marquette University where he earned his bachelor's degree in 2009.

-He got involved with politics shortly after graduation, working as a legislative aide to Assemblymember Peter W. Barca from 2009 through 2014, and as a campaign field organizer for the Democratic Party of Wisconsin in the 2010 and 2012 elections.
+He got involved in politics shortly after graduation, working as a legislative aide to state representative Peter Barca from 2009 through 2014, and as a campaign field organizer for the Democratic Party of Wisconsin in the 2010 and 2012 elections.
+He went to law school in 2014, and ultimately earned his J.D. from the University of Wisconsin Law School in 2017.

-After graduating from law school, McGuire was hired as a prosecutor in the office of the Kenosha County District Attorney, and, in 2018, was hired as an Assistant District Attorney in Milwaukee County.
+After graduating from law school, McGuire was hired as a prosecutor in the office of the Kenosha County district attorney, and, in 2018, was hired as an assistant district attorney in Milwaukee County.

-In 2019, Mr. Barca was nominated by Tony Evers to serve as Secretary of Revenue in the newly elected Governor's cabinet.
-Barca's elevation created a vacancy in the 64th Assembly District, and, on January 22, 2019, McGuire announced that he would run for the open seat.
+After the 2018 gubernatorial election, incoming governor Tony Evers nominated McGuire's former boss, Peter Barca, to serve as secretary of the Wisconsin Department of Revenue.
+Barca's elevation created a vacancy in the 64th Assembly district, and, on January 22, 2019, McGuire announced that he would run for the open seat.

 McGuire defeated Gina Walkington and Spencer Zimmerman in the Democratic Party primary election.
-He defeated Republican Mark Stalker in the April 30th general election.
+He defeated Republican Mark Stalker in the April 30 special election.

-McGuire was sworn in on May 13, 2019, by Kenosha County Judge Jodi Meier.
+McGuire was sworn in on May 13, 2019, by Kenosha County circuit judge Jodi Meier.
+He went on to win election to a full term in 2020, and was re-elected in 2022 and 2024.